 A marriage licence is issued while you wait.

 If you do not have all the information and documents needed, the process will be delayed.

-Bring your marriage licence to the ceremony and give it to your marriage officiant.
+Bring your marriage licence to the ceremony and give it to the person performing the marriage ceremony.

 Review the Registration of Marriage/Marriage Licence document very closely for errors when you get it and before you leave the registry agent office.
 Always have errors corrected immediately.

 Before the ceremony takes place, errors can be corrected by a registry agent.

 After the ceremony takes place, errors must be corrected by an amendment.

 The person performing the marriage ceremony cannot correct any information that was provided when the marriage licence was issued.